sopherapps/ckydb/implementations/go-ckydb/README.md

 ## Under the Hood

-- Every key has a TIMESTAMP prefix, added to it on creation.
-This TIMESTAMPED key is the one used to store data in a sorted way for easy retrieval.
+- Every prefix has a TIMESTAMP prefix, added to it on creation.
+This TIMESTAMPED prefix is the one used to store data in a sorted way for easy retrieval.
-- The actual key known by user, however, is kept in the index.
+- The actual prefix known by user, however, is kept in the index.
 When ckydb is initialized, the index is loaded into memory from the index file (a ".idx" file).
-The index is basically a map of `key: TIMESTAMPED-key`
+The index is basically a map of `prefix: TIMESTAMPED-prefix`
-- The TIMESTAMPED-key and its value are stored first in a log file (a ".log" file).
+- The TIMESTAMPED-prefix and its value are stored first in a log file (a ".log" file).
 This current log file has an in-memory copy we call `memtable`
 - When the current log file exceeds a predefined size (4MBs by default), it is converted to a sorted data file (a ".cky" file) and `memtable` refreshed and a new log file created.